sur-tan/test/CodeBook.md

 * TimeGravityAccStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeGravityAccStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain gravity acceleration signals from accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-X
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Y direction (one of the 3 axial signals).

+  Numeric values range from between -1 to 1.

 * TimeBodyAccJerkStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from accelerometer for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroMean-X
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the time domain body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroStdDev-Z
   The average of a particular subject and a particular activity performed on the standard deviation value of the time domain body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkMean-X
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkMean-Y
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkMean-Z
   The average of a particular subject and a particular activity performed on the mean value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for Z direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkStdDev-X
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for X direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkStdDev-Y
   The average of a particular subject and a particular activity performed on the standard deviation value of the jerk signal obtained from the time domain body acceleration signals from a gyroscope for Y direction (one of the 3 axial signals).

   Numeric values range from between -1 to 1.

 * TimeBodyGyroJerkStdDev-Z